The Kenley Difference

 Field trips are an important part of our curriculum.
 Each class participates in at least 4 field trips during the school year.

 The arts are important at Kenley School.
-Classes in art, music and drama are offered, and classroom teachers also integrate arts in the curriculum.
+Classes in art and music are offered, and classroom teachers also integrate the arts into their curriculum.

 A majority of students at Kenley have language based learning disabilities.
 A speech and language pathologist offers remediation and works with teachers to help students in the classroom.
 Teachers consider the language level of the student when planning instruction.

 We seek to instill a love of good literature.
-Teachers read to students everyday.
+Teachers read to their students daily.